syselement/blog/home-lab/hypervisors/proxmox/pve-install.md

 > [Unifi Network Server - https://192.168.5.10:8443/](https://192.168.5.10:8443/) on Ubuntu LXC

+1. **Ubuntu LXC**

-First, install the Ubuntu LXC with the following specs (defaults are 1 vCPU, 512MB, 2 GB) necessary to the UniFi Network Server - use `Advanced Settings` during Helper Script launch:
+First, install the Ubuntu LXC with the following specs (defaults are 1 vCPU, 512MB, 2 GB) necessary to the UniFi Network Server - using `Advanced Settings` during Helper Script launch:

 - 2 vCPU
 - 2GB RAM